jacquev6/learning-mpi/README.md

 Examples
 ========

+Each example can be built and run using its `run.sh` script.

+I'm using the [ubuntu:20.04](https://hub.docker.com/_/ubuntu) Docker image as a base

 Hello World (from the Wikipedia article)
 ----------------------------------------

 [Source code](wikipedia-hello-world).

-I'm using the [ubuntu:20.04](https://hub.docker.com/_/ubuntu) Docker image as a base

 Package [libopenmpi-dev](https://www.open-mpi.org/) comes with a compiler wrapper for `gcc` named [`mpicc`](https://www.open-mpi.org/doc/v4.1/man1/mpicc.1.php) (and similar wrappers for `g++`, `gfortran`, etc.), and a wrapper to execute the program, named [`mpiexec`](https://www.open-mpi.org/doc/v4.1/man1/mpiexec.1.php).
 Their use is visible in `wikipedia-hello-world/run.sh`.